nicoleka1/CarRentalProject/README.md

 ### Frontend Technology
 > Our Web application was developed using Budibase.
 >
-> --- Describe your views and what APIs is used on which view.
+> Our views and which APIs were used in which view are described below.
 >
 > #### Home
 > On our Home (/home) screen our customers and admins are welcomed.